gcatanese/openapi-request-response-validation/README.md

 ## How does it work?

-Use Postman to test/work with your API and use [Test Scripts](https://learning.postman.com/docs/writing-scripts/test-scripts/) to send `request`, `response` and `headers` to the validator.
+You work with Postman to test the API endpoints, sending a request and verify the response.
+Thanks to Postman [Test Scripts](https://learning.postman.com/docs/writing-scripts/test-scripts/) it is possible to add custom scripts to access the  `request`, `response` and `headers` programmatically and send them to the OpenAPI Request-Response Validator.
-The Test is passed when the API specification is respected.
+Postman tests (with assertions) can be defined to confirm the JSON payloads are valid according to the API specification.

 ![OpenAPI Validator](doc/openapi-validator.png)